isontheline/pro.webssh.net/src/docs/documentation/help/networking/port_forwarding.md

 ---
 # Port Forwarding
 !!! info "About Tunnel feature (a.k.a Port Forwarding)"
-    WebSSH's Tunnel feature will let you to enable [Local Port Forwarding](https://en.wikipedia.org/wiki/Port_forwarding#Local_port_forwarding).
+    WebSSH's Tunnel feature will let you to enable [Local Port Forwarding (LPF)](https://en.wikipedia.org/wiki/Port_forwarding#Local_port_forwarding) and [Dynamic Port Forwarding (DPF)](https://en.wikipedia.org/wiki/Port_forwarding#Dynamic_port_forwarding).

-    Local port forwarding will let you to connect from your iDevice to another server while data is securely forwarded using SSH protocol.
+    LPF and DPF will let you to connect from your iDevice to another server while data is securely forwarded using SSH protocol in the following way :

+    * LPF will forward a local port on your iDevice to a remote IP and port through your SSH server
+    * DPF will forward all connections *INSIDE* WebSSH (SSH, SFTP) to a dynamic remote IP and port through your SSH server (aka bastion)

 !!! bug "Dynamic Port Forwarding"
     I'm aware that 14.6 no longer supports Dynamic Port Forwarding (eg. bastion use) but this is a bug :bug:, don't blame me :angel:

-    You can preview 14.7 - Tractor :tractor: by becoming an [External Tester](/becoming-external-tester).
+    You can preview 14.7 - Tractor :tractor: which contains a fix by becoming an [External Tester](/becoming-external-tester).
 Good luck.

+## Local Port Forwarding
-## How to use it?
+### How to use it?
 1. Add a new tunnel by choossing **Tunnel** tab and by pessing the **+** button
 2. Fill all required fields in order to establish the SSH connection
 3. Finally choose the remote server port you want to forward locally by using the right syntax
+4. Save the tunnel and launch it
+5. You are now able to connect to your choosed local port

 !!! tip "Port Forwarding Syntax"
     The Port Forwarding Syntax is as simple as : **LOCAL_PORT:REMOTE_SERVER:REMOTE_PORT**